Keyboard shortcuts

 layouter: &mut impl Layouter<F>,

-// The third argument are the inputs.
-The type of the input must implement `LoadFromCells`.
+// The third argument are the inputs, whose type must implement `LoadFromCells`.

 (cond, a, b): (AssignedBit<F>, AssignedNative<F>, AssignedNative<F>),